 Figure 2.
 Developments from the four possible initial states.

 The instantiation of the problem as an AATS is summarised below.
-We give only the joint actions and the transitions relevant to this particular scenario.
+We give only the joint actions and the transitions for scenarios where Hal has lost his insulin.

 States and Initial States: